 As a dual-income household with a rental property in Nevada, Laura carries full coverage with limits of 250/500/250 on her two vehicles, as well as a $1 million umbrella policy.
 Umbrella policies and high liability limits are recommended for people with significant assets to protect.

-When to add comprehensive and collision coverage
+When to add them:

-- Your car is worth more than $4,000-$5,000
+- Your car is newer or valuable.

-- You can’t afford to replace your car out of pocket
+- You can’t afford to replace your car out of pocket.

-- You live in an area prone to storms, theft or animal collisions
+- You live in an area prone to storms, theft or animal collisions.

-You should strongly consider UM/UIM if you:
+You should consider UM/UIM if you:

 - Drive in a state with high uninsured driver rates (like Florida, Mississippi or New Mexico).